 Students receive a certificate of distinction for first class performance in the Stage 3 oral.

-The Donohoe prize is awarded for the highest mark in the oral examination in Stage 2, and the Emrys Evans Book prize is awarded at Stages 1 and 2 for the best performance in the written language examination.
+The Emrys and Noelle Evans Book Prize: awarded at Stages 1 + 2 for the best performance in the written language examination.

 Fees and Funding